Decades later, Sharpton still insists: No justice, no peace | WTOP

-“I want to be able to show that the movement is not dead,” Sharpton said.
+“I want to be able to show that the movement is not dead,” said the Rev. Al.

 For more than three decades, Sharpton, 65, has been a go-to advocate for Black American families seeking justice and peace in the wake of violence and countless incidents that highlight systemic racism.
 He has a penchant for seizing the national spotlight and focusing the public on police brutality and acts of hatred against Black people, particularly at moments of heightened tensions and grief.